gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

 ```
 This still satifies the concept.
 We can still call `t.process()` even if the function is const, takes an optional parameter or has a different return type.

 Another nice property of this idiom, is that **we treat our own code the same as library code**.
 This makes `task` truely generic.
-No matter where the object code from, it just work.
+No matter where the object code from, it *just work*.
 That class doesn't need to know about the interface, or heap allocation, or even polymorphism.
-It just need to fit into the task concept.
+It just need to satify the task concept.

-## In closing
+## Path to part two

-As we can see, the Concept-Model idiom, also called runtime-concept or virtual-concept is really powerful, and enables us a control over how polymorphism is done in our progerams.
+As we can see, the Concept-Model idiom, also called runtime-concept or virtual-concept, is really powerful, and enables us a control over how polymorphism is done in our progerams.

 > Hey, you forgot about lambdas!
 Wasn't that the whole point of this?

-We will see that in part 2, along other techniques for mapping our concept.
-I'll also cover variations of the idiom.
+We will see that in part two, along other techniques for mapping our concept, and allow more types like lambdas.
+In later parts, I'll also cover variations of the idiom, and how you can use this idiom to refactor your code incrementally.

 I welcome any comments and criticism.
 If I can make this post better or less confusing, give me some feedback and I'll do my best to incorporate it in this post, or the next parts.
-If you have any questions, simply post in the reddit discussion, and I'll gladly answer!
+If you're interested in more content, or you have any questions, simply post in the reddit discussion, and I'll gladly answer!